 After spending years on the road (1000 shows in every state in the lower 48), the 4 members of GOODING have learned that ironic detachment won’t get a crowd on its feet or more drinks poured at the bar.
 This band plays honest, fearless, rock and roll, the kind that’s not afraid to feature tender melodies one minute and then huge beats and fiery guitar solos the next.
 The band currently calls Nashville home, it is the vast expanse of the plains that is in their blood and in their music.

-Their FALL 2016 tour will include over 50 shows in 13 states throughout the South and East coast.
+Their FALL 2017 tour will include over 50 shows in 35 Cities accross the US.
 Evidence of the road can be found in everything the band does, much of who the band is today is informed by where they’ve been and what they’ve seen.
 For GOODING, touring is where they feel most at home, even when it hasn’t been the most inviting:

 “We have paid our dues with stolen gear, vans breaking down and catching fire, cooking ramen in the coffee pot at motel 6, all night drives through black ice and tornados, shows with broken bones, no sleep, no clean clothes… each and every setback just made us more of a family.
 A real band was made to play live on the road and this extended family has tested its mettle and found it can get through anything together.” – Gooding

 In recent years, GOODING have made a habit of giving back to the communities that they encounter on tour.
 They donated 17 shows to Military Bases and Walter Reed Hospital, and in turn were honored with a private tour of the White House.
-Inspired by their work with Quincy Jones as part of Operation HOPE, they recently helped create Funding the Future LIVE (FTFL), a non-profit charitable organization that teaches kids the importance of financial literacy.
+Inspired by their work with Quincy Jones as part of Operation HOPE, they recently helped create Funding the Future LIVE (FTFL), a non-profit charitable organization that teaches kids the importance of financial literacy and discusses predatory lending and income inequality.
 This fall GOODING will combine their tourwith FTFL’s dates, extending their reach across the country and increasing the number of days on the road—and that’s just the way they like it.

 More at Facebook.com/goodingmusic